Regular Languages in the Sliding Window Model: Property testing in the sliding window model

 Finally we claim that for every $q \in Q$, the compact summary $\kappa_w(q)$ from \eqref{eq:kappa-w} computed by the algorithm represents $\pi_{w,q}$ with probability $2/3$.
 Properties \ref{C1} and \ref{C2} are satisfied by construction.
-Furthermore, since the length of $\kappa_w(q)$ is bounded by $|Q|$ and each instance of $\BZ$ has error probability $1/(3|Q|)$ the probability that property \ref{C3} or \ref{C4} is violated for some $i$ is at most $1/3$ by the union bound. \end{proof}
+Furthermore, since the length of $\kappa_w(q)$ is bounded by $|Q|$ and each instance of $\BZ$ has error probability $1/(3|Q|)$ the probability that property \ref{C3} or \ref{C4} is violated for some $i$ is at most $1/3$ by the union bound. \end{proof} For the randomized algorithm from the proof of \Cref{prop:ps-alg} the same comment applies that was made after the proof of \Cref{lemma-threshold}: the increments of the probabilistic counters do not have to be independent.
+Hence, in each step, only the random bits for incrementing a single $(\ell, h)$-counter (with the above parameters $\ell$ and $h$) are needed.
+These random bits can be used for all counters that have to be incremented.

 It remains to define an acceptance condition on compact summaries.
 For every $q \in Q$ we define